Guy's Blog

 I should point out that I am by no means rich- I can count on the fingers of one hand the number of months since I became an adult in which I had enough cash in the bank to cover the next month’s bills in advance.
 This is because I have always, always, put time-rich ahead of money-rich, on the grounds that you can always make more money but when time is spent, it’s gone for good.
 My first salary as a cabinet maker was £6000 per year.
 I learned fast enough to double that in two years.
 Woohoo!
 And swordsmen these days don’t make much cash either.

 But, and here’s the big BUT.
 Since the beginning of 2015, I’ve been effectively living off passive income.
-My books and other assets generate about enough money to live on, month by month.
+My books and courses generate about enough money to live on, month by month.
 People buy my books and courses while I’m asleep.
 And, given that I’ve never made a lot of money, I’ve never become addicted to a large and regular income, so it took relatively little time or effort to get to the point where my assets were generating enough income to cover all normal expenses.
 This means that I am now much freer to choose the things I spend my time on.
 Like taking all day Wednesday off this week because it's my daughter's birthday and she has stuff planned from dawn 'till dusk.

 In short, my work priorities are: